 Mandatory Health Insurance

-The estimated insurance rate of $3,500 for the Fall 2020-Spring 2019 academic year was provided by the Student Insurance Office.
+The estimated insurance rate of $3,700 for the Fall 2023-Spring 2024 academic year was provided by the Student Insurance Office.
 Actual rates will be posted on the Student Health Insurance website closer to the start of the fall semester.

 Read more information about the Insurance Mandate.

 Bringing a Spouse or Child

 If you will be accompanied by dependents, you will be fully responsible for their support and additional funds are required.
-Medical insurance is mandatory for all accompanying dependents.
+Health insurance is mandatory for all accompanying dependents.
 The high cost of child care for pre-school children (ages 0-6 years) is not included in the child expenses figures.
 As of August 2015, child insurance expenses have a maximum for 3 or more children.
+The dependent rates will be reduced accordingly for the LL.M. and Legal Study degrees to account for the 9 month period.

 |Additional Spouse Expenses||$6,000 Living||$3,700 Mandatory Insurance||$9,700 Total Additional Funds|